ameernuri/file-jumper/README.md

 ### `onDidCreatePath`

-Triggered when a file is created via advanced-open-file.
+Triggered when a file is created via file-jumper.
 Note that this is only triggered when the "Create files instantly" preference is enabled.
 It does not trigger when the preference is disabled and a new file is opened and then subsequently saved.